-Members of the congregation gather once a month to prepare and deliver a hot meal to seniors within the community that have contacted the church.
+Members of the congregation gather once a month from October - April to prepare and deliver a hot meal to seniors within the community that have contacted the church.

-Vacation Bible School is held during the last week of June and includes crafts, singing, bible study, outdoor activities and fun!
+Vacation Bible School is held in June and includes crafts, singing, bible study, outdoor activities and fun!
 VBS is open to school-age children within the community.

 Each year, our junior and senior high youth participate in week-long Work Camps around the country.
 These work camps are short-term mission trips that connect service with Christian faith.
 On these trips, we strive to make a difference through service projects, sharing, prayer and living simply within a community.

-Y4J welcomes youth in Grades 6, 7 and 8 to explore the Bible and engage in lively discussions about what they have read.
-Y4J enjoy fun, games, group activities and fellowship.
-Y4J meets each Wednesday from October - April from 6:30 - 8:00pm.
+#JHGS welcomes youth in Grades 6, 7 and 8 to explore the Bible and engage in lively discussions about what they have read.
+They enjoy fun, games, group activities and fellowship. #JHGC meets each Wednesday from October - March from 6:30 - 8:00pm.